Chapter 18.15

 1. Definitions.

-a.
-Junk.
-“Junk” includes, but is not limited to, scrap or remnant building materials, lumber or metals; discarded furniture, fixtures or appliances; motor vehicle parts and tires; inoperable, abandoned, demolished, or dismantled machinery; trailers, automobiles and other goods in such condition of deterioration or disrepair as to be unusable in their existing condition.
+“Junk” includes, but is not limited to, scrap or remnant building materials, lumber or metals; discarded furniture, fixtures or appliances; motor vehicle parts and tires; wrecked or nonoperational, unlicensed or abandoned vehicles or trailers; inoperable, abandoned, demolished, or dismantled machinery; boats and other goods and equipment in such condition of deterioration or disrepair as to be unusable in their existing condition.

-b.
-Rubbish.
-“Rubbish” and “debris” means all waste, refuse and rejected matter and material, whether animal, vegetable or mineral, manufactured or natural.
+“Rubbish” and “debris” mean all waste, refuse and rejected matter and material, whether animal, vegetable or mineral, manufactured or natural.

 2. Unlawful Accumulations.

 a.
-It shall be deemed a public nuisance and unlawful to deposit, accumulate, store, keep, abandon or to permit the accumulation, storage, keeping or abandonment of junk, rubbish or debris on private or public property within the City, unless such area is specifically zoned for, and appropriately used for, such deposit, accumulation, or storage, and all applicable fencing, setback and other requirements are observed.
+It shall be deemed a public nuisance and unlawful to deposit, accumulate, store, keep, abandon or to permit the accumulation, storage, keeping or abandonment of junk, rubbish or debris in an open area or yard on private or public property within the City.
+All such materials must be screened from public streets and adjacent property or stored within an enclosed building.

 b.
 It is unlawful for any person to place, leave, dump or permit to accumulate any garbage, rubbish or trash in any building or on any premises, improved or vacant, or on any open lot or alley so that the same shall or may afford food or harborage for rats or other vermin.
 (Ord.
+2024-09 § 1 (Exh.
+A), 2024; Ord.
 2016-09 § 1, 2016.)

 18.15.160 Parking and access.